Snake, Playable Right Here in This Post

 Yesterday I wrote about wiring up Godot so Claude Code could build Pong and actually see what it made.
 That post ended with a working game, but you had to take my word for it.
 Screenshots are proof, but they are not fun.

-So this time the goal was different: build a game with no engine at all, and ship it inside the post about building it.
+So today I gave it a different assignment: build a game with no engine at all, and ship it inside the post about building it.
 No download, no embed from some game portal, no iframe pointing at another site.
 The game below is a React component sitting in this article, running on the same page you are reading.
+Claude Code wrote all of it: the game, and also the change to my blog that lets a markdown post mount a live component in the middle of the text.
+My contribution was the ask and the QA.
 Give it a try.

 Snake